Xilinx/mlir-air/AIRTransformPasses.md

 ### `-air-dependency-schedule-opt`: Optimize scheduling based on air async dependency
 This pass contains multiple passes which optimize the schedule based on the dependency graph generated from -air-dependency pass.
+### `-air-enforce-loop-carried-memref-dealloc`: Enforce memref dealloc ops in loop iterations
+This pass enforces memref deallocation events to happen within each loop iteration, by connecting them in the loop-carried dependency path.
 ### `-air-example-pass`: Skeleton module op pass
 ### `-air-fuse-parallel-launch`: fuse parallel launch pass
 ### `-air-herd-assign`: Transfor affine.for to affine.parallel